sssSSLp/PD_2021/README.md

 ## R codes
-All R codes in this repository cover the preprocessing, normalization, analysis, and plotting of differential expression analysis in TITLE OF ARTICLE (URL).
+All R codes in this repository cover the preprocessing, normalization, analysis, and plotting of differential expression analysis in the article titled "Non-invasive diagnostic tool for Parkinson’s disease by sebum RNA profile with machine learning (https://www.nature.com/articles/s41598-021-98423-9)".
 These R codes are dependent on the following packages:
 - DESeq2
 - reshape2
 - dplyr